 Start by listing key messages you can talk about in your videos.
 These would include for example: it’s better to be moving than lead a sedentary lifestyle, don’t put up with pain, seek expert advice, prevention is better than cure and the need for regular maintenance, etc. I’m sure you can think of many more.
-What an opportunity to REALLY develop rapport with your prospects and clients!
+What an opportunity to REALLY develop a rapport with your prospects and clients!
 And here’s the clincher, there is no barrier to entry as it’s now possible to shoot and edit HD video on your smartphone.

 5. Track All Of Your Dental Offline And Online Marketing

-When was the last time you tracked an dental marketing campaign?
+When was the last time you tracked a dental marketing campaign?
 Seriously, your credit card statement shows payments for a nice flashy magazine ad, a Yellow Pages ad, a large box of leaflets and a campaign on Google Adwords, but can you categorically tell me what, if anything, returned a profit!

 US department store magnate John Wanamaker once famously said over 100 years ago: “Half the money I spend on advertising is wasted; the trouble is I don’t know which half”.
 That was once a valid statement to make but today we have no such excuse!
-With the tools we have available today you should know precisely which campaigns to ditch and which ones to maximise.
+With the tools, we have available today you should know precisely which campaigns to ditch and which ones to maximise.

 Fortunately, Google Adwords will allow you to fare far better than Mr Wanamaker ever did because they have built conversion tracking into their systems.
 You thus have the option to automatically track which phrases like “dental implants” convert into visits to your website.
-Furthermore I use call tracking to tell me which phrases actually turn into phone calls to your clinic.
+Furthermore, I use call tracking to tell me which phrases actually turn into phone calls to your clinic.